LinhNguyenAIO/My_First_Streamlit/README.md

     ```
 ## Running the Application

-Once everything is ready, you can launch the application by running one of the following commands based on the application you want to start:
+You can launch the application by running one of the following commands based on the application:

 1. **Correct Word**:
     ```sh